Polymer/old-docs-site/docs/polymer/binding-types.md

 <span class="label label-important">Experimental</span>

-Sometimes, you may not need dynamic data bindings.
+Sometimes, you may not need dynamic bindings.
 For these cases, there are one-time bindings.

 Anywhere you use {% raw %}`{{}}`{% endraw %} in expressions, you can use double brackets (`[[]]`) to set up a one-time binding.
 The binding becomes inactive after {{site.project_title}}